gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 Advanced settings
 -----------------

-Tapqir settings can be directly accessed and modified through the configuration file ``config.yaml`` under ``.tapqir`` sub-folder of the working directory.
-It also contains additional options that are not available through the GUI.

 Offset
 ^^^^^^

-Offset data region (square) can be edited using three variables:
+Offset data region (yellow square) can be edited using three variables:

 * ``offset_x``: left corner of the square (default is 10 pixels)
 * ``offset_y``: top corner of the square (default is 10 pixels)